 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Incorporate Challenge Day into more grade levels (beyond 7th and 10th) Currently only in two grade levels (7 & 10) Challenge Day was postponed due to space and Covid 19.
 Challenge Day will be offered in four grade levels.
 Recognize and deliver the plan for support of mental health as we return to in-school learning in the Fall through Advisory Class Increase in mental health services and tele-health counseling.
 Advisory sessions focused on community space, wellness and social emotional learning.
-School attendance of 96% or higher.
+One additional full time mental health counselor was added to the team.
+Student Support team worked to reduce chronic School attendance of 96% or higher.
 Reduced access gap with evidence in GPA analysis by demographic.
-Establishment of a Buddy System between high school and middle school students in the same Not currently in effect Middle and high school students build community across affinity groups and clubs.
-A formalized All students are engaged in a Buddy System.